pulibrary/tigerdata-app/docs/mediaflux_script_access.md

 # Access Permissions for Mediaflux script

-This page documents how access permissions work for scripts in Mediaflux.
+In Mediaflux the fact that a user has rights to execute scripts (e.g. `asset.script.execute`) does not grant the user the right to execute all the commands within the script.
+For example if the script calls `asset.query` the user must also have access to `asset.query` for the script to execute sucessfully.

+## Setting up the example
+This page provides a working example to validate confirm this and can be used a as starting point for futher experiments with user rights, for example when we test with "custom service" calls which are similar in concept to the example on this page.

-The *script* in this page is assumed to be a TCL script already loaded in Mediaflux and marked for execution.
+The *script* used in this page as an example is assumed to be a TCL script already loaded in Mediaflux and marked for execution.
 You setup this script on your local copy of Mediaflu with the following Rake task:

 ```
 bundle exec rake projects:script_upload[your-netid]